Radiation Therapy Thermoplastic Mask

 What is the mask-making process?

-The mask-making process can differ slightly depending on the area of your head & neck or brain the treatment will be focused on and if other devices will be used with the mask.
+The mask-making process can differ based on the area of your head and neck or brain the treatment will be focused on and if other devices will be used with the mask.
 Generally, the process is similar and will follow these steps:

 Mask being gently stretched over face after being warmed in the water bath.